-The conclusions of the study concern the LCA-results for the PP Soil & Waste pipe system (building application), from the cradle to the grave: from the primary extraction of crude oil and natural gas to produce the PP resin, up till the final disassembling and EoL treatment of the PP Soil & Waste pipe system at the end of its service life (being the life time of the apartment, 50 years).
+The conclusions of the study concern the LCA-results for the PP multilayer low noise Soil & Waste pipe system (building application), from the cradle to the grave: from the primary extraction of crude oil and natural gas to produce the resin for the PP multilayer low noise pipes and fittings, up till the final disassembling and EoL treatment of the PP multilayer low noise Soil & Waste pipe system at the end of its service life (being the life time of the apartment until the first refurbishment, 50 years).

-The environmental profile consist of various environmental impact categories.
-They relate to the functional unit which has been selected for this study, namely "the gravity discharge and transport of soil and waste, from a well-defined apartment to the entrance of a public sewer system, and this by means of a PP Soil and Waste gravity drainage system installation into the 100 m2 apartment, incorporating a bathroom, separate WC, kitchen and washroom (considering the service life time of the pipe system to be aligned with the 50 year life of the apartment), calculated per year".
+The environmental profiles consist of various environmental impact categories.
+They relate to the functional unit which has been selected for this study, namely "the gravity discharge and transport of soil and waste, from a well-defined apartment to the entrance of a public sewer system, and this by means of a PP multilayer low noise Soil and Waste gravity drainage system installation into the 100 m2 apartment, incorporating a bathroom, separate WC, kitchen and washroom (considering the service life time of the pipe system to be aligned with the 50 year life of the apartment), calculated per year".